KevHg/discord-remindme/README.md

-# discord-remindme
-Alert reminder bot on Discord
+# RemindMe bot for Discord servers
+Bot will alert user of message in specified countdown.

+Syntax is 'remindme [number][h/m/s] [message]'.